oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 ## Learn more about fine-grained authorization with OpenFGA and Spring Boot

-- RECAP CLOSING

 In this post you learned about OpenFGA integration to a Spring Boot API using the OpenFGA Spring Boot Starter 0.0.1, just released.
 I hope you find this introduction useful, and could grasp the basics of fine-grained authorization through OpenFGA system, and the benefits of moving authorization logic outside application code.
 You can find the code shown in this tutorial on [GitHub](https://github.com/oktadev/spring-api-fga).
 If you'd rather skip the step-by-step and prefer running a sample application, follow the [README](https://github.com/oktadev/spring-api-fga) instructions in the same repository.

-If you liked this post, you might enjoy these related posts:
+Also, if you liked this post, you might enjoy these related posts:

 - [Deploy Secure Spring Boot Microservices on Amazon EKS Using Terraform and Kubernetes](https://auth0.com/blog/terraform-eks-java-microservices/)
 - [Get started with Spring Boot and Auth0](https://auth0.com/blog/get-started-with-okta-spring-boot-starter/)